orbeon/orbeon-forms-doc/form-runner/feature/home-page.md

 - Each line shows only forms that are *published and available*.
 - For each form, the app name, form name and title in the current language are shown.
+- The form version is also shown.
+[SINCE Orbeon Forms 2020.1]
 - You can navigate to the form's Summary, New or View page, depending on permissions, by clicking on a line.
 - Forms are sorted by last modification time.
 - Libraries are never shown in this view.